EvolvingSysadmin/Practicum/pages/respond/respond.md

 ## Respond Policy Templates

-The following Govern policy and standard templates help ensure that the NIST CSF Govern categories are adequately addressed, including Organizational Context, Risk Management Strategy, Roles, Responsibilities, and Authorities, Policy, and Oversight.
+The following policy and standard templates help ensure that the NIST CSF Respond categories are adequately addressed, including [Incident Management](#incident-management); [Incident Analysis](#incident-analysis); [Incident Response Reporting and Communication](#incident-response-reporting-and-communication); and [Incident Mitigation](#incident-mitigation)

+Visit the [Template Usage](/pages/usage/template-usage.md) page for help completing these templates and the [Implementation Guide](/pages/implementation/implementation.md) page for tips on how to implement these policies and standards once the templates are completed.

 ### Computer Security Threat Response Policy